TheEpic0ne/HelpDatblockCom/docs/datearth.md

 As a mayor, when a 7 days has passed after an invasion, the town can revolt and be free of the occupying nation.
 This is done using `/n leave`.

 #### Nation deletion
-As a king, if your nation gets deleted for any reason, including capture of your last town, you will be refunded 90% of the initial setup cost.
+As a king, if your nation gets deleted for any reason, including capture of your last town, you will be refunded 90% of the initial cost of creating the nation.
 This can be triggered voluntarily using `/n delete`.

 ### Tips